701 BCE - Hippolyta is born in ancient Greece.

 22 years ago - Hippolyta summons the Amazons to defend Themyscera when Dooms Doorway is opened.
 Diana tries to close the door herself but is not strong enough until she is assisted by her mirror-sister Donna.
 Donna is welcomed by the Amazons, and Hippolyta takes her in as a daughter.

-12 years ago - When Circe is awakened, Ares leverages the armies of man against her.
+12 years ago - When Circe is freed from her island, Ares leverages the armies of man against her.
 To stop the impending war, Hippolyta chooses to send out a champion, but forbids Diana from competing.
 When she wins in disguise, she takes her mother's mantle as Wonder Woman, defeating Ares but choosing to stay man's world.

 11 years ago - Hippolyta, not approving of Donna's journey of discovering but understanding, grants Donna Troy her own magically enhanced Lasso.

 10 years ago - Hippolyta is forced to exile Diana Prince when she leads Barry Allen and Hal Jordan to Themyscera to stop Felix Faust from siphoning the magic from the island.

 6 years ago - Themescera is attacked by the lost tribe of Amazons, turned to stone in their attack on Greece and taken by Ares, finally given life again and used to attack their home.
 Diana Prince saves them, and earns her place among them again, while Antiope and her soldiers rejoin the Amazons.